1894 Cripple Creek miners' strike: Impact of the strike

 The union's success also altered the course of Colorado politics.
-Colorado citizens blamed Waite for protecting the miners' union and encouraging violence and anarchy.
+Outside of South-West Colorado, and hamstrung by a Republican controlled state legislature, Waite's support for the miners' union led to a loss of support.
+(Note: Waite was wholly supportive of the Populist program, including that of industrial reform: "Well, what if it [the program] is?
+Is it not the truth that for thirty years the two old parties have been legislating for the creditor class?
+It is true, and turn about is fair play.")
 The backlash led to Waite's defeat at the polls in November 1894 and the election of Republican Albert McIntire.
 The Populist movement in Colorado never recovered.

 The Cripple Creek strike of 1894 also hardened the attitudes of mine owners.
 Under Gov. McIntire, the government of Colorado formed a political alliance with the mine owners.
 Mine owners increasingly turned to the Thiel Detective Service Company and Pinkerton National Detective Agency for spies, increased the use of strikebreakers, and implemented the lockout and blacklist as a means of controlling union members.

 After a nighttime rifle and dynamite attack by striking miners on two mines during the Leadville Miners' Strike in 1896, which succeeded in burning down the surface works of one of the mines, even the pro-union county sheriff requested Gov. McIntire to send in the state militia, and the WFM lost the strike, and its influence in Leadville.
-The collapse of the 1896 Leadville strike caused the WFM to sever its relationship with the American Federation of Labor and to turn strongly to the left politically.
-After the Colorado Labor Wars, the WFM was instrumental in launching the Industrial Workers of the World (IWW) in 1905, but withdrew from the IWW a few years later.
-Although the IWW's heyday was short-lived, the union was symbolically important and the ideals embodied by it continue to deeply influence the American labor movement to this day.
+The collapse of the 1896 Leadville strike caused the WFM to sever its relationship with the American Federation of Labor and to turn strongly to the left industrially and politically.
+After the Colorado Labor Wars, the WFM was instrumental in launching the Industrial Workers of the World (IWW) in 1905, but withdrew in 1907–8.